Written by Karen Selby, RN | Medically Reviewed By Dr. Jeffrey Velotta | Edited By Walter Pacheco | Last Update: August 13, 2024

 Treatments for Mesothelioma Pain

 • Chemotherapy: Doctors may prescribe palliative chemotherapy to shrink tumors, reduce pain and improve quality of life.
-This often uses a lower dose or shorter treatment period than traditional chemotherapy.
+It often uses a lower dose or shorter treatment period than traditional chemotherapy.

 • Complementary Approaches: Breathing exercises, massage or electrical stimulation may complement pain medication and palliative procedures.

-• Palliative Radiation: Radiation therapy is a pain management option for some pleural mesothelioma patients.
+• Palliative Radiation: Radiation therapy can help manage pain in some pleural mesothelioma patients.
 It can shrink tumors and limit pain.

 • Physical Therapy: Physical therapy can help patients increase strength and mobility after strenuous treatments.
 This may help alleviate some mesothelioma pain.